-Explanatory notes PRI minimum requirements In order to meet this minimum requirement, the combined coverage of the signatories' responsible investment policy elements listed in this indicator must be more than 50% of AUM.
 Purpose of indicator Throughout the reporting framework, the PRI seeks to capture the scope and depth of signatories' policies and activities by asking about AUM coverage, frequency of activities or similar.

-This indicator aims to establish whether signatories' responsible investment policies and AUM coverage meet PRI's minimum requirements for investor membership.
-It is considered good practice for responsible investment policies to cover the highest possible percentage of signatories' AUM.
-Thus, the granularity of the data requested is necessary for PRI to evaluate overall signatory progress against this minimum requirement.
-In principle, some of these policy elements might apply to all assets, even if their implementation might vary in practice.
+This indicator aims to establish whether the AUM coverage of signatories' responsible investment policies meet PRI's minimum requirements for investor membership.
+It is considered good practice for responsible investment policies to be applied to the highest possible percentage of signatories' AUM.

+Additional reporting guidance In principle, some of these policy elements might apply to all assets, even if their implementation might vary in practice.
 If this is the case for any of the policy elements listed in this indicator, signatories should report the relevant policy element coverage as 100% of AUM.

-Additional reporting guidance Signatories with policy elements that cover separate asset classes without any overlap should provide the combined percentage of their AUM represented by these asset classes.
+Signatories with policy elements that cover separate asset classes without any overlap should provide the combined percentage of their AUM represented by these asset classes.
 For instance, if their guidelines on environmental factors only cover listed equity assets and their guidelines on social factors only cover private equity assets, signatories should report the percentage of the total AUM that is covered by those policy elements combined.
 Signatories with asset classes that are covered by multiple policy elements should not double count such asset classes, as this would misrepresent the percentage of their total AUM covered by these policy elements.
 For instance, if their environmental guidelines apply to their private equity assets and their social guidelines also apply to their private equity assets, when calculating the total AUM covered by these policy elements, signatories should provide the percentage of their AUM that private equity represents overall.
 Signatories should not count the private equity assets twice, as this would misrepresent the percentage coverage.

-Other resources For further reference, see the Minimum requirements for investor membership.
+Other resources For further reference, see the Minimum requirements for investor membership which inc udes guidance on how to develop, update and apply your RI policy.

 Logic

 Dependent on [PGS 1]

 Gateway to N/A

 Assessment

 Assessment criteria 100 points for this indicator.
 100 points for 100%.
 75 points for >90% to <100%.
 50 points for >70% to 90%.
 25 points for >50% to 70%.
 0 points for 50% or less.
 Further details: Selecting 50% or less will result in 0/100 points for this indicator.

 Multiplier Moderate